By Jerry Del Priore

 I’ve always been in favor of adopting dogs.
 There are so many amazing dogs lingering in shelters who need a good home, so it just makes sense to me to bring one home under the right circumstances.

-My niece Marisa and her husband Joe own a wired-haired Dachshund mix dog named Charley, who they rescued at three months old, and I whole-heartedly adore.
+My niece Marisa and her husband Joe own a wired-haired Dachshund mix dog named Charley, who they rescued at three months old, and I whole-heartedly adore him.

 Charley is turning six years old next month, and still possesses the pup energy that I love.
 We play ball for hours, and he never seems to tire.

-Five weeks ago, my girl friend Maggie and I rescued Maya (her former name was Sarah), a brindle (coloring) plot hound/lab mix, from Home for Good Dog Rescue (HFGDR) — a 100 percent foster-based, non-profit 501(c)(3) dog rescue established in 2010 with offices in Berkeley Heights, New Jersey.
+Five weeks ago, my girl friend Maggie and I rescued Maya (her former name was Sarah), a brindle (color pattern) American Staffordshire Terrier/lab mix, from Home for Good Dogs Rescue (HFGDR) — a 100 percent foster-based, non-profit 501(c)(3) dog rescue outfit established in 2010 with offices in Berkeley Heights, New Jersey.

 Home for Good Dogs rescues homeless dogs from high-kill shelters in the South, which are overflowing with unwanted canines on the brink of being euthanized.